Lip-syncing for external audio is provided by Plugin_Remote. Make sure this plugin is enabled when using this feature.

 ...

-MMDAgent-EX converts the phoneme sequence sent with LIPSYNC_START into motion according to the definition, and starts playback on the specified model.
-LIPSYNC_EVENT_START is issued at the start of lip sync, and LIPSYNC_EVENT_STOP is issued when it ends.
+MMDAgent-EX converts the phoneme sequence sent with LIPSYNC_START into motions according to the definition and starts playback on the specified model.
+MMDAgent-EX emits LIPSYNC_EVENT_START when lip-sync starts and LIPSYNC_EVENT_STOP when it stops.

-Here are the pros and cons of this method from the perspective of an external process.
+Advantages and disadvantages of this method from the perspective of the external process:

-• You can control the content of the lip sync.
+- You can fully control the lip-sync content